No keyboard, no problem: Welcome to the dual-screen laptop era

 Since the very first laptops started weighing down our legs (and our messenger bags) in the '80s and '90s, the design hasn't really changed.
-We've gone thinner, lighter and brighter, but we've largely worked with physical keyboards below digital displays.
+They've gone thinner, lighter and brighter, but we've largely always worked with physical keyboards below digital displays.

 But that's changing.

-"You're going to see secondary displays, you're going to see other of interacting with that [PC] platform," he told CNET.
+"You're going to see secondary displays, you're going to see other [ways] of interacting with that [PC] platform," he said in an interview.
 "You'll probably see foldable displays, you'll see things that are bendable, you'll see things that fit in your purse.
 One of the most obvious things you'll see is things that just don't look like the traditional or legacy PC."

 And the good news?
 These new devices could be yours by the end of the year.